cilliantighe/Interactive_Graphics_P5/01_randomness/04_Random_Walker_With_Probability/README.md

 ## Random Walker: Probability

 ### Step Method
 In this version of the 'Random Walker' the only thing different is the 'step' method.
 This sketch shows how to control probability.
 An array, 'probArray' is created.
-Indexes 0-4 have been initialised to different values.
+Indexes 0-4 have been initialized to different values.
 As seen in the previous sketch, the random function is not entirely random.
 However, it can be manipulated.
 In the array there are two '-1', two '0' and one '1'.
 Therefore there is a 40% chance for '-1' or '0' to be selected and 20% chance for '1' to be selected.

 ```js
   // An array that increases the probability of certain numbers being picked